hasanberkay4/WardrobeWizards-CS308/README.md

-# Project Title: Ecommerce Website (WardropeWizards)
+# Project Title: Ecommerce Website (WardrobeWizards)
 This project is a result of the collaborative efforts of our five-member team as part of our Software Engineering course.
 The aim was to design and implement a fully functional ecommerce website.

 Methodology